Portfolio

 Corporate Soundscape

-Compared to other elements of acoustic branding, corporate soundscapes work in the background, creating a cosy atmosphere at the point of information.
+Compared to other elements of acoustic brand management, corporate soundscapes work in the background and thus create a cosy atmosphere at the point of information.

 Definition: Corporate Soundscape